xinyzhang9/react_prod/README.md

-# React todos with production quality
+# Write React Code in production quality

 ## run it locally
 download this repo and run